 Here we are, a year in with the Asian Pro League!
-It’s been a crazy ride, and we would like to take this moment to thank everyone who has supported this league from the beginning.
+It’s been a crazy ride, and we transition to the CSGO2ASIA League.
+We would like to take this moment to thank everyone who has supported this league from the beginning.

 As we enter a new year we felt it was time for a change.
 Over the course of this first year, we have learned a tremendous amount.
 What it comes down to is really about one core concern: the playing experience for all our subscribers.

-In the past few months, we have made several changes – lowering the subscription fee, adding new faceit point event leaderboards and continuously asking for your feedback about the development of this league.
-A few things stand out, and a few things backfired along the way, but overall we feel that the goals of the Asian Pro League no longer aligned with the goals of the subscriber base.
-It is clear to us that what people are looking for is more about a CS:GO experience that allows them to learn and improve, to grow and to be free from toxic players and cheaters.
+In the past few months, we have made several changes: lowering the subscription fee, adding new faceit point event leaderboards and continuously asking for your feedback about the development of this league.
+A few things stood out and a few things backfired along the way.
+Overall we feel that the goals of the Asian Pro League no longer aligned with the goals of the subscriber base.
+It is clear to us that what people are looking for is more about a CS:GO experience.
+Players want something that allows them to learn and improve.
+To grow and to be free from toxic players and cheaters.

-Subscriber numbers went up significantly and we were able to see activity soar once again in both Division 1 and 2.
-This is of course due to the new attractive prizes in both Division 1 and 2, as well as the new lower price point of $1.99/month.
+Subscriber numbers went up significantly.
+We were able to see activity soar once again in both Division 1 and 2.
+This is of course due to the new attractive prizes in both Division 1 and 2, along with the new lower price point of $1.99/month.
 But with these new players came new requirements.

-As we make the transition to the new CSGO2ASIA League, leaderboards have been temporarily suspended and will resume once again on Oct 4th, 2019 at 21:00 (SGT).
-We are working on a new and exciting prize structure which will include more divisions getting cash prizes as well as what many of you have asked for, a high-skill, invite-only division for those that deserve it.
+As we make the transition to the new CSGO2ASIA League, leaderboards have been temporarily suspended.
+They will resume once again on Oct 4th, 2019 at 21:00 (SGT).
+We are working on a new and exciting prize structure which will include more divisions getting cash prizes.
+There will be what many of you have asked for, a high-skill, invite-only division for those that deserve it.